TheRoro/Bodega/README.md

-# FinanciApp
+# Bodega

-## Virtual Store based on Peruvian Bodegas
+## E-commerce Web App based on Peruvian Bodegas

-Developed in Vue.js, Typescript, Vuex, Router, Bootstrap, SCSS and Axios
+Bodega is an online shopping website, based on Peruvian 'Bodegas'.
+It was developed in Vue and Typescript, and uses Bootstrap and SCSS for the UI elements.
+This project uses Vuex store to store the state of the cart when rendering the component.